appsecco/dvna/docs/setup.md

 # Setup

-It is recommeded to follow the Dockerized setup of the application unless a manual setup is required
+DVNA can be deployed in three ways

+1. For Developers, using docker-compose with auto-reload on code updates
+2. For Security Testers, using the Official image from Docker Hub
+3. For Advanced Users, using a fully manual setup

 ## Requirements

-Dockerized Setup:
+Setup with Docker:

 - Docker (Tested working on v1.13.1)
 - Docker Compose (Tested working on v1.17.1)

 Setup Without Docker:

-- NodeJS (Deveoped using NodeJS v6.11.4)
+- NodeJS (Developed using NodeJS v6.11.4)
 - MySQL Server (Developed using MySQL 5.7)

-## Decokerized setup
+### Development Setup

 If you do not have Docker and Docker Compose setup, then

 Install [Docker](https://docs.docker.com/engine/installation/) first and then [Docker Compose](https://docs.docker.com/compose/install/) on your system.
 Then follow the instructions below

-1. Clone the respository
+Clone the repository
 ```bash
 git clone https://github.com/appsecco/dvna; cd dvna
 ```

-2. Create a file with name `vars.env` in the application's folder with the desired configuration like the example below
+Create a file with name `vars.env` in the application's folder with the desired configuration like the example below
 ```
 MYSQL_USER=dvna
 MYSQL_DATABASE=dvna
 MYSQL_PASSWORD=passw0rd
 MYSQL_RANDOM_ROOT_PASSWORD=yes
 ```

-3. Start the application using Docker Compose
+Start the application using Docker Compose
 ```bash
 docker-compose up
 ```